500.08 - Use of Email

 • Do not use personal email addresses, such as Gmail or Yahoo!, for work-related communications.

-3. Public Display of Email Addresses
+2. Public Display of Email Addresses

-4. Email Attachment Policy
+3. Email Attachment Policy

-5. Transmission of Confidential Data
+4. Transmission of High Risk Data

-5.04 Communication with Patients
+4.01 Communication with Patients

-5.05 Email Confidentiality Notice
+4.02 Email Confidentiality Notice

 Confidentiality Notice: This email transmission, and any documents, files, or previous email messages attached to it, may contain confidential and/or privileged information and may be legally protected from disclosure.
 Any unauthorized review, use, disclosure, or distribution is strictly prohibited.
 If you are not the intended recipient, or a person responsible for delivering it to the intended recipient, please contact the sender by reply email and destroy all copies of the original message, including any attachments.